Publicaciones

 Understanding Muscle Energy Expenditure VariationsFollowing Selective Dorsal Rhizotomy whileMaintaining Consistent Energy Consumption

-Emiliano Pablo Ravera, Adam Rosumalsky Publicado: Febrero, 2025 Abstract Increased energy demands during walking is a recurrent issue for children with cerebral palsy (CP).
+Emiliano Pablo Ravera, Adam Rosumalsky Journal of Biomechanics Abstract Increased energy demands during walking is a recurrent issue for children with cerebral palsy (CP).
 Given the high incidence of spasticity in these children, several authors have analyzed the impact of selective dorsal rhizotomy (SDR) on energy consumption during walking, typically showing minimal changes post-SDR.
 To

 Understanding Muscle Energy Expenditure VariationsFollowing Selective Dorsal Rhizotomy whileMaintaining Consistent Energy Consumption Read More »